slee124565/pybankoftaiwan/docs/index.rst

 Welcome to pyBankOfTaiwan's documentation!
 ==========================================

-This is a Python package provides functions to fetch web data from bank BANK OF TAIWAN (BOT)
+This is a Python package provides functions to fetch web data from BANK OF TAIWAN (BOT)

 BOT Web Resources
 +++++++++++++++++